 When your dog licks you, do you think, “aw, sweet,” or “ew, gross!”?
-Whether they love the slobbery affection or prefer a dry snuggle, most pet parents are familiar with the phenomenon of enthusiastic licking.
+Whether you love the slobbery affection or prefer a dry snuggle, most dog owners are familiar with the phenomenon of enthusiastic licking.
 So, why do our dogs lick so much?
 And why does it sometimes seem as if dogs never want to stop licking?

 We asked veterinarian Dr. Karla Frazier for the reasons why dogs lick us—and themselves.
-Dog licking falls into two overall categories: behavioral and medical.
-Sometimes reasons for licking constitute perfectly normal behavior, while others do not.
-Here’s some insight as to when you should seek additional consult or medical care.
+Dog licking can occur for a variety of reasons but generally falls into two overall categories: behavioral and medical.
+Sometimes reasons for a dog’s licking constitute perfectly normal behavior, while others do not.
+Here’s some insight as to when you should seek additional consultation or medical care.

-Behavioral causes of licking stem from the fact that dogs are pack animals. and interact with each other by nature.
-Licking can express:
+Behavioral causes of licking stem from the fact that dogs are pack animals and interact with each other by nature.
+Licking can be:

-- Adoration, as when one dog licks or “grooms” another’s face/ears
+- a sign of affection, as when one dog licks or “grooms” another’s face/ears

-Some pets transfer these behaviors to their owners, and treat us as they would their fellow dogs—hence, all the slobber.
+Some pets transfer these behaviors to their human pack members and treat us as they would their fellow dogs—hence, all the slobber.

 Besides these three main reasons, don’t forget, our salty skin can simply taste good to dogs, especially after a sweaty workout.

-Medically speaking, skin lesions are the most common culprits behind excessive licking.
+Medically speaking, skin lesions are one of the most common reasons for excessive licking.
 Other causes that necessitate medical intervention: